 Continue your own learning.

 Explore resources to deepen your own understanding.
-CRT is a chance to reflect on your personal perspective.
-You can also use the CRT lens to learn about the broader forces that shape the lives of students.
+Culturally responsive teaching is a chance to reflect on your personal perspective.
+You can also use a culturally responsive lens to learn about the broader forces that shape the lives of students.

-- Look for trustworthy, research-based examples of CRT across the curriculum that reflect the diverse student populations you serve.
+- Look for trustworthy, research-based examples of culturally responsive teaching across the curriculum that reflect the diverse student populations you serve.
 Start with this comprehensive list of resources from Colorín Colorado.

 - Consider finding a partner or mentor for shared discussion.
 You can also look for an online community of educators focused on this topic, like @equityinst.